DongwookYoon/RichReviewXBlock/readme.md

 rm ssl.zip
 ```

+Configure MuPla for PDFs

 ```bash
 cd ~/RichReviewXBlock/mupla_core/mupla
 make
 ```

+### Test RichReview

+You can test RichReview straight from the VM https://40.85.241.164:443

+Primary blob service endpoint is https://richreview2ca.blob.core.windows.net

 # RichReviewXBlock
 This XBlock is a edX course applet that served a collaborative multimodal annotation feature.